Erolf345/Smart-Environment/music_sync/bt_sync/clock_float_measurements/Readme.md

 see bt_sync

 ## Wiring
 IMPORTANT: For this setup we did not have any success when trying to design wiring using pull up/down resistors.
 A single wrong trigger would break the entire script.
-We discovered a workaround hack accidentally that the pins do not float randomly when Pi A powers Pi B through its USB ports.
+We discovered a workaround hack accidentally that the pins do not float randomly when Ground of Pi A and Pi B are connected.
 In this scenario we can directly connect GPIO 17 of Pi A and B for the fastest possible communication

 ## Compilation and execution